anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter05.md

 ### 5.5.2 Assumptions

 Here lists the assumptions for VNF Conformance:
-- NFVI is ready and it should be Anuket-compatible NFVI
+- NFVI is ready and it should be an Anuket-compliant NFVI
 - VNF template is ready to deploy and certificate
 - VNF Test environment is ready, the test environment contains test functions and entities(NFVI, MANO, VNF Test Platform, VNF Test Tools) to enable controlling the test execution and collecting the test measurements.
 - VNF Test Platform has been integrated with CICD chain